 War Box Office Collection Day 1: Hrithik Roshan & Tiger Shroff Should Put On Their Dancing Shoes

 Today, the much awaited movie of Hrithik Roshan and Tiger Shroff, War, hit the theatres and the film has been garnering a myriad of praises from movie-goers.
-War, which marks the collaboration of two action superstars and witnessed fabulous advance booking, has set the box office on fire on its first day of release and we hear the film had a bumper opening!
+War, which marks the collaboration of two action superstars and witnessed fabulous advance bookings, has set the box office on fire on its first day of release and we hear the film had a bumper opening!
 Can you guess the number?
 Keep reading!

-Here’s The Assumption Of Trade Analysts
+Here’s The Assumption By Trade Analysts

-According to trade analysts, the film would have easily earned between Rs 45-50 crore, considering that film had already made an approximate collection of Rs 20 crore with its advance booking.
+According to trade analysts, the film would have easily earned between Rs 45-50 crore, considering that it had already made an approximate collection of Rs 20 crore from its advance bookings.

-Nothing Can Stop War To Mint Money At Box Office
+Nothing Can Stop War From Minting Money At The Box Office

-Considering War is a holiday release and word-of-mouth of the film is in its favour, the number is only expected to grow during the weekend.
-Even though, War has received mixed reviews from the critics, the film is being widely praised for its high-octane action scenes and the camaraderie of its two lead actors.
+Considering War is a holiday release and word-of-mouth for the film is in its favour, the number is only expected to grow during the weekend.
+Even though, War has received mixed reviews from the critics, the film is being widely praised for its high-octane action scenes and the camaraderie between its two lead actors.

 Will War Break The Opening Record Of The Khans?

-Reportedly, War registered a strong 70% occupancy rate on its opening day, which is nothing but amazing!
+Reportedly, War registered a strong 70 per cent occupancy rate on its opening day, which is nothing but amazing!

 As far as opening day records are concerned, Aamir Khan's Thugs of Hindostan leads the pack with Rs 52 crore, followed by Shahrukh Khan's Happy New Year with Rs 45 crore.
-This year, Salman Khan's Bharat earned Rs 42 crore on its opening day and it is yet to be seen if Hrithik & Tiger manage to break any of these record.
+This year, Salman Khan's Bharat earned Rs 42 crore on its opening day and it is yet to be seen if Hrithik and Tiger manage to break any of these records.

-Official Number Will Be Updated As Soon As It’s Out
+Official Numbers Will Be Updated As Soon As It’s Out

-We will update the official box office number of War, which has released in over 4000 screens across India, as soon as it is out.
+We will update the official box office numbers of War, which has released in over 4,000 screens across India, as soon as it is out.
 Keep watching this space for more updates on War.

 On a related note, War is locking horns with Telugu period film Sye Raa Narasimha Reddy and Hollywood film Joker at the box office.